inactivist/flask-coffee-temp/README.md

-This is a temporary clone of the BSD-licensed [Flask-Coffee] flask extension, because for some reason I can't access the [original repo][original] no matter what I've tried.
+This is a temporary clone of the MIT-licensed [Flask-Coffee] flask extension, because for some reason I can't access the [original repo][original] no matter what I've tried.